logicalmechanism/distributed_representation/README.md

 ./01_registerStake.sh
 ```

-The stake can be delegated with `02_delegateStake.sh` and rewards can be withdrawn with `03_withdrawStakeRewards.json`.
+The stake can be delegated with `02_delegateStake.sh` and rewards can be withdrawn with `03_withdrawStakeRewards.json` both of which use the DAO multisig.

 ## Vault Contract